Welcome to the vegan smokehouse! Introducing Smoked & Grilled Tempeh!

 The flavor of this tempeh comes from three different steps:

 - Marinade: We start by marinading the tempeh in soy sauce, maple syrup, and toasted sesame oil.
-The marinade will not only add flavor, it will also help the tempeh caramelize on the grill.
+The marinade will not only add flavor, but it will also help the tempeh caramelize on the grill.

 - Smoke: Once the tempeh has marinaded for at least 10 hours (24 hours is even better), we smoke it for about 20 minutes in a stovetop smoker over low heat.
 It will get a golden brown color and an incredible smoky flavor.
 Hickory or oak wood chips work best here.